 - Use technology and partnerships to support your growth: A Warehouse Management System (WMS) provides the data you need for smart, real-time decisions.
 For even greater support, a third-party logistics (3PL) partner can manage fulfillment, freeing you to concentrate on your brand.

-What Is Retail Warehousing?
+What Is a Retail Store Warehouse?

 At its core, retail warehousing is the system you use to store products before they make their way to your stores or directly to your customers.
 Think of it as the central hub for your inventory.
 It’s where your goods are received, organized, and stored, and it’s also where online orders are picked, packed, and shipped out.
 Whether you run a handful of boutiques or a national chain with hundreds of locations, your warehouse is a critical component that keeps your business running smoothly.